maderlock/jira-estimation/README.md

   - Linear models: `.pkl`
   - Neural networks: `.pt`
 - JIRA data cache is stored in `data/jira_cache/`
-- Logging level can be controlled with `--log-level`
+- Logging level can be controlled via environment or `--log-level`
+- All model parameters can be configured via environment variables for reproducibility